-A total of 86 patients (>=18 years old) with a diagnosis of schizophrenia (SZ) or schizoaffective disorder were recruited from the Greater Boston Area from date xx to date xx (demographics in Table xx).
+A total of 86 patients (>=18 years old) with a diagnosis of schizophrenia (SZ) or schizoaffective disorder were recruited from the Greater Boston Area from date August 2019 to date May 2021 (demographics in Table 2).
 Active and passive data was collected via the mindLAMP application over this period and through 5 clinical visits, either online or in-person.
 The clinical visits were spread out uniformly over the data collection period.

 During the data collection period, participants were prompted on their smartphone to take daily surveys consisting of the questions in Table 1.
 Simultaneously, passive data was collected through multiple sensors located on the smartphone – GPS data, accelerometer data, screen on/off and call and text logs.
+At the clinical visits, participants responded to full-length clinical assessments in the presence of a clinician.

 Data quality analysis (outlier rejection)

-Active data was analyzed for participants who took at least 1 survey (63 out of 86) Of the 86 participants, the median number of surveys taken was 21 (max: 137).
+Active data was analyzed for participants who took at least 1 survey (63 out of 86).
+Of the 86 participants, the median number of surveys taken was 21 (max: 137).
 Passive data was analyzed for each day which had non-zero data samples.
 Fraction of home-time for each day was calculated for each participant whenever there were >1000 samples for the day.
 This threshold was calculated based on the minimum number of samples expected from an acceptable sampling frequency.

 Active vs passive data analysis

-Active data was analyzed by calculating total, mean and variance of reported scores.
+Active data was analyzed by calculating total, mean, and variance of reported scores.
 Passive data from GPS sensors was used to determine geo-location with respect to home.
-Home location was calculated as the mode of latitude and longitude location when binned into blocks of about 8 m (by rounding to the nearest 0.0001).
-Home-time was calculated as the amount of time each day that was spent within 150 m of the home location, and the fraction of home-time is the fraction of the time spent within 150 m of home-location in a 24-hr period.
+Home location was calculated as the mode of latitude and longitude location when binned into blocks of about 8 meters (by rounding to the nearest 0.0001).
+Home-time was calculated as the amount of time each day that was spent within 150 meters of the home location, and the fraction of home-time is the fraction of the time spent within 150 meters of home-location in a 24-hr period.